JEPA-Reasoner: Decoupling Latent Reasoning from Token Generation: Model Architecture

 \section{Model Architecture}

 JEPA-Reasoner decouples the reasoning process from output generation, making next-state predictions completely dependent on previously generated, semantic-rich, lossless latent states.
 The architecture consists of: \begin{itemize} \item \textbf{JEPA-Reasoner:} Generate sequential latent space reasoning chains independently. \item \textbf{Talker:} Translates the latent states into tokens.
-Note that the Talker is not able to make predictions.
-Its task is to reconstruct tokens based entirely on the latent output from JEPA-Reasoner. \end{itemize}
+Note that the Talker can not make predictions.
+(Refer to ablation study in Appendix~\ref{app:indi-talker}) Its task is to reconstruct tokens solely based on the latent reasoning chain produced by JEPA-Reasoner. \end{itemize}